tim-balloon/tim-memos/gondola_checklists/PointingTest.md

 #### El Only

 1. [ ] Ensure El motor controller STO jumper is installed.
 Set down the gondola before inserting jumpers.
-If a new STO jumper is installed, clear the latched STO fault by power cycling the controller.
+If a new STO jumper is installed after power-on, clear the latched STO fault by commanding to clear the fault (`reset_latched_el 18`) or power cycling the controller.
 2. [ ] Enter stop mode to prepare for enablement: `Pointing Modes`>`stop`
 3. [ ] Enable motor: `Pointing Motors`>`el_on`
 4. [ ] Retract lock pin: `Lock Motor`>`unlock`